jasongitmail/super-sitemap/README.md

 Start's pathless layout segments), and b.) to remain close to how each framework defines its routes.

-If in doubt, enable prerendering for your sitemap route and build your app;
-you'll see build errors for any keys that are missing or don't match what Super Sitemap expects, so you can correct them.
+If in doubt, call your sitemap route in a test.
+For prerendered sitemaps, also build your app.
+You'll see errors for any keys that are missing or don't match what Super Sitemap expects, so you can correct them.

 ## Optional Params

-_**You only need to read this if you want to understand how super sitemap handles optional params and why.**_
+_**You only need to read this if you want to understand how Super Sitemap handles optional params and why.**_

 Optional params expand into route variants.
 Super Sitemap will include each path